alephium/docs/docs/core-tech/transaction.md

 sidebar_label: Transaction
 ---

-A transaction refers to the act of transferring an entity from one address to another within the network.
-It is a fundamental operation that enables the exchange of Alephium's native cryptocurrency ALPH, or any other tokens or contract data.
+A transaction in Alephium denotes the process of transferring an entity, such as Alephium's native cryptocurrency ALPH, tokens, or contract data, from some addresses to other ones within the network.
+Beyond facilitating the exchange of value, transactions also play a pivotal role in executing smart contracts.
+These contracts allow for the implementation of programmable logic, enabling a diverse range of functionalities and decentralized applications on the Alephium blockchain.

 ## Prerequisites